mongodb-labs/mongo-recsys/README.txt

 3. Run "mongod --setParameter textSearchEnabled=true".
 Without running this command and having mongod running in the background, this program will not work as desired.

+4. Use mongoimport to import documents from the data directory in the project.
+The default database name is "daviddb", and the default user and item collections are "users" and "movies" (no quotes when actually creating these).
+There is more information on how to do this in the README_data.txt file contained in the data directory.

-4. Run the mongo shell and execute the following command: "db.collection.ensureIndex('title', 'text')" if the field you want to text search is named 'title'.
+5. Run the mongo shell and execute the following command: "db.collection.ensureIndex('title', 'text')" if the field you want to text search is named 'title'.
 Putting 'text' as the string literal value is simply the way text search has been formatted to accept parameters.

-5. Use mongoimport to import documents from the data directory in the project.
-There is more information on how to do this in the README_data.txt file contained in the data directory.

 6. Once you have data imported and correctly named, you should be all set to run the program!